 The Board recessed for the day at 4:45 PM, Friday, January 20 and returned on Saturday, January 21 at 9:00 AM will all members and guests previously noted present with the exception of Mr. Frenaye.

-27. Mr. Ryan moved, seconded by Mr. Stratton that additional funds for advocacy efforts as approved by the Administration and Finance Committee is added to the 2023-24 Plan.
+27. Mr. Ryan moved, seconded by Mr. Stratton that additional funds for advocacy efforts as approved by the Administration and Finance Committee be added to the 2023-24 Plan.
 After a discussion, the Motion was APPROVED by unanimous vote.

 28. Mr. Propper moved, seconded by Mr. Luetzelschwab that: